 Within the Florida Highway Patrol (FHP) resides the Office of Commercial Vehicle Enforcement (OCVE).
-The OCVE is the Governor's designated lead agency responsible for commercial vehicle operations for our state.
+The OCVE is the Governor's designated lead agency responsible for commercial vehicle enforcement operations for the State of Florida.
 Along with the other members of FHP, our mission is to promote a safe and secure Florida through professional law enforcement and traffic safety awareness.
 Our values are Courtesy, Service, and Protection.
-These simple core values provide the foundation for our troopers to become the consummate public servant.
-To that end, the mission for the members of the OCVE is as follows:
+These simple core values provide the foundation for our troopers to provide the highest level of professional law enforcement services to the citizens and visitors of Florida.
+In an effort to enhance the safety on Florida roadways, OCVE's primary goals are as follows:

-- Reduce the number and severity of commercial motor vehicle (CMV) related crashes. - Protect the state's highway and bridge systems from accelerated damage. - Remove dangerous motor carriers, drivers, and vehicles from our highways.
+- Reduce the number and severity of commercial motor vehicle (CMV) related crashes to lessen the impacts of closed roadways, reduce property damage, and reduce injuries and fatalities. - Protect Florida's highway and bridge infrastructure from accelerated damage. - Remove dangerous motor carriers, drivers, and vehicles from our highways.

 The OCVE also has a well-established and diverse Local Agents Program.
 These agents function in the same capacity of a FHP/OCVE trooper.
-The agent members include Cape Coral Police Department, Collier County Sheriff's Office, and Palm Beach County Sheriff's Office.
-These agents function as force multipliers in support of the FHP mission.
+The agent members include the Collier County Sheriff's Office and Palm Beach County Sheriff's Office.
+These agents function as force multipliers in support of the FHP/OCVE's commercial vehicle enforcement safety mission.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation